 Stars and Stripes Jackpot

-Stars and Stripes is a progressive slots jackpot that may be won at online casinos that have games from Pragmatic Play.
-We have been tracking this jackpot since February 2010.
+Stars and Stripes is a progressive slots jackpot that used to be available at online casinos that had games from Pragmatic Play.
+We tracked this jackpot starting from February 2010.

 Progressive jackpot history

 The Stars and Stripes Progressive Jackpot available at casinos sporting TopGame software is a huge jackpot that is tied to two pairs of very similar slot games.
 It is linked to a 3-reel, 3 pay line version of Red White Blue as well as to a 3-reel, 5 pay line version of the same game.
 Similarly, the Stars and Stripes Jackpot can also be won when playing the 3-reel, 3 pay line and 5-reel, 25 pay line versions of Sweet Surprise.

 It's no surprise that the two versions of Red, White and Blue have a very overtly American feel to them.
 To win the progressive jackpot in the 3 pay line version of Red, White and Blue, you must have striped and star-spangled sevens line up on the third row while wagering the maximum possible bet.
 The same applies to the sister version of the game, though in this version you obviously have more pay lines to potentially benefit from, but you must make a higher bet to begin with.

 Sweet Surprise is a scrumptious, candy-themed game that employs icons such as chocolate cakes, cupcakes and doughnuts.
 In the three line version of the game, the progressive jackpot is won when you make the maximum possible bet of $5 and have three chocolate cakes line up on pay line number 3.
 In the larger version of the game, you have to have 5 ladies' man symbols come up on a pay line that is in play while having the maximum $125 on the table.
 The larger version of Sweet Surprise also features a bonus game.